Skip to Main Content

 (m) “Immediately” means within one business day.

-(n) “Material modification” is when the claims administrator changes utilization review vendor or makes a change to the utilization review standards as specified in section 9792.7.
+(n) “Material modification” is when the claims administrator changes utilization review vendor(s); makes a change to the utilization review standards as specified in section 9792.7; or changes its medical director, address, company name or corporate structure.

-(o) “Medical Director” is the physician and surgeon licensed by the Medical Board of California or the Osteopathic Board of California who holds an unrestricted license to practice medicine in the State of California.
-The Medical Director is responsible for all decisions made in the utilization review process.
+(o) “Medical director” is the physician and surgeon licensed by the Medical Board of California or the Osteopathic Board of California who holds an unrestricted license to practice medicine in the State of California.
+The medical director is responsible for all decisions made in the utilization review process.

 (p) “Medical services” means those goods and services provided pursuant to Article 2 (commencing with Labor Code section 4600) of Chapter 2 of Part 2 of Division 4 of the Labor Code.